Content marketing for small businesses is a must.

 However, since small businesses do not enjoy the luxuries of big, more established enterprises.
 They may find it more difficult to make their marketing campaigns pay off.
 They’re forced to stick to limited strategies due to the lack of funds and access to a bigger, trained staff.
 It’s also possible that they don’t have the needed experience and knowledge to strategize and execute their marketing efforts.
 This can become a major hurdle for them.

 The good thing is, the challenges a small business faces can be overcome with a bit of planning and proper strategizing in the right direction.
 While there are many marketing methods your business can experiment with, content marketing for small businesses is one method that is not only cost-effective but also highly result oriented.
-A small business can launch a content marketing campaign and expect growth with a minimal investment.
+In fact according to recent reports, more than 90% of online marketers are using content to make their first move on their audience.
+And 72% of them stated that their engagement has improved because of it.
+Indeed, a small business can launch a content marketing campaign and expect growth with a minimal investment.

 Content marketing for small businesses can help you:

 - Establish and maintain a successful brand identity that your audience connects with

 - Gain competitive advantage over competitors not using content marketing